indeedeng/iwf-python-samples/ai-agent-email/README.md

 Before running the script, ensure the following environment variables are properly configured in your system:

 - `OPENAI_API_KEY`: Your OpenAI API key.
 - `GOOGLE_EMAIL_ADDRESS`: The email address you'll use for sending emails.
+E.g. qlong.seattle@gmail.com
 - `GOOGLE_EMAIL_APP_PASSWORD`: The application password for your Google account.
+You can go to [Google app password](security.google.com/settings/security/apppasswords) to create a password for your account.

 You can set these variables in your shell profile file (e.g., `.bashrc`, `.zshrc`, etc.) or export them before running the script: